Yasas1994/vcat/README.md

 Usage: vcat [OPTIONS] COMMAND [ARGS]...

-  vcat: a command-line tool-kit for adding ICTV taxonomy annotations to virus contigs, mapping reads to virus genomes and much more.
+  Vcat: a command-line tool-kit for adding ICTV taxonomy annotations to virus contigs, mapping reads to virus genomes and much more.
   (https://github.com/Yasas1994/vcat)